-GreatCall of San Diego, Calif., is recalling about 44,300 Lively Mobile Plus (an Accredited Partner) emergency alert devices.
+GreatCall of San Diego, Calif., is recalling about 44,300 Lively Mobile Plus (an Authorized Partner) emergency alert devices.

 The call button can fail when pushed by the consumer in an emergency.